Mark Harper: Minister for Disabled People

-In February 2015, Harper was interviewed by the BBC about David Cameron's request to Professor Dame Carol Black that she advise him on whether withholding ESA claimants' benefits if they were obese or addicted to alcohol or drugs would encourage them to undergo further treatment.
-Harper described this approach as "a very sensible move on the part of the Prime Minister".
-The idea met resistance from the medical profession and nothing came of it.

 In March 2015, the US firm Maximus began carrying out WCAs in place of Atos under a completely new contract that would cost almost £600 million and run until late 2018.
 There was initial optimism within Whitehall that a new contract and a new provider would mean the start of a new chapter in fit-for-work assessment, although two House of Commons select committees – the Work and Pensions Committee and the Public Accounts Committee – had between them concluded that the DWP's policies, its operational decisions and its failure to monitor Atos adequately were to blame for many of the assessment's earlier failings.
 A review by the National Audit Office of the performance of the new contract in its first year was sceptical about its value for money, although the WCA backlog had been virtually eliminated by the spring of 2016.

 By the time he left the DWP, Harper had brought about a substantial reduction in the size of the backlog of PIP claims as well.
 This was achieved by: drafting in hundreds more DWP decision-makers; assessing more claims on the basis of the documents supplied by claimants, rather than through more time-consuming face-to-face assessments; changing the way that waiting times were measured; and streamlining the whole end-to-end process.

 Government Chief Whip

-Harper was promoted to Chief Whip after the Conservative general election victory in May 2015.
+At the 2015 general election, Harper was again re-elected with a decreased vote share of 46.8% and a decreased majority of 10,987.
+He was promoted to Chief Whip after the Conservative general election victory in May 2015.

-In December 2015, after a vote in favour of using Britain's military capabilities against the Islamic State in Syria, the London Evening Standard reported that: "David Cameron dashed to the Government whips' office to congratulate Chief Whip Mark Harper following the Commons vote on the war, which saw MPs back action after a 10-hour debate".
+In December 2015, after a vote in favour of using Britain's military capabilities against the Islamic State in Syria, the London Evening Standard reported that: "David Cameron dashed to the Government whips' office to congratulate Chief Whip Mark Harper following the Commons vote on the war, which saw MPs back action after a 10-hour debate."

 Backbench MP

-Following David Cameron's resignation and the ascension of Theresa May to the Prime Ministership, May dismissed Harper from cabinet and he returned to the backbenches.
+Following David Cameron's resignation and the ascension of Theresa May to the Prime Ministership, May dismissed Harper from the cabinet and he returned to the backbenches.

+At the snap 2017 general election, Harper was again re-elected with an increased vote share of 54.3% and a decreased majority of 9,502.
+He was again re-elected at the 2019 general election with an increased vote share of 59.6% and an increased majority of 15,869.

 During the COVID-19 pandemic, Harper was a critic of the government's approach.
 In November 2020, he became chair of the COVID Recovery Group, a group of MPs who advocated against lockdown and for looser restrictions.

-In April 2022, Harper submitted a letter of no confidence in the Prime Minister Boris Johnson, in the wake of the Partygate scandal.
-Harper said that Johnson was now "no longer worthy" of remaining Prime Minister.
+In April 2022, Harper submitted a letter of no confidence in Prime Minister Boris Johnson in the wake of the Partygate scandal.
+Harper said that Johnson was "no longer worthy" of remaining Prime Minister.

-Honours

-He was sworn in as a member of Her Majesty's Most Honourable Privy Council on 13 May 2015.
-This gave him the Honorific Prefix "The Right Honourable" for Life.
+In June 2022, Harper was re-selected as the Conservative candidate for Forest of Dean at the 2024 general election.